mrstacey1284/indigo-netdev/README.md

 ### Telnet Server

+*Not Yet Implemented*

-Not currently implemented, but these will function much like SSH Servers using telnet to communicate with the remote system.
+These will function much like SSH Servers using telnet to communicate with the remote system.

 *NOTE* once turned off, these devices must be turned on at the system.

 ### macOS Server

+*Not Yet Implemented*

-Not currently implemented, but these will function much like SSH Servers with specific configuration to macOS.
+These will function much like SSH Servers with specific configuration to macOS.

+*NOTE* once turned off, these devices must be turned on at the system.

+### HTTP Status

+*Not Yet Implemented*

+Examine the HTTP status of a path and set device as OK or ERROR.

 *NOTE* once turned off, these devices must be turned on at the system.